Benson Oak's new fund to invest in Israeli blockchain technology

-TEL AVIV (Reuters) - European investment bank Benson Oak said on Sunday it has secured $25 million in investment commitments for a new Israel-dedicated fund and plans to raise $100 million in total.
+TEL AVIV, July 8 (Reuters) - European investment bank Benson Oak said on Sunday it has secured $25 million in investment commitments for a new Israel-dedicated fund and plans to raise $100 million in total.

 The new fund, Benson Oak Ventures, will support Israeli startups, with an emphasis on blockchain technologies.